 What We Do

-At Rooks Heath College, students who need additional support in order to make progress with their learning have access to a wide range of interventions, as appropriate.
+At Rooks Heath School, students who need additional support in order to make progress with their learning have access to a wide range of interventions, as appropriate.

 - In class support

 The majority of our support is given in class.
 We have found that this type collaborative learning to be really successful.
 We liaise regularly with teaching staff to ensure that we are able to provide effective support for the students in the class.

 - 1 to 1 support

 The Learning Development Department provides 1 to 1 intervention sessions for students that have been identified as needing extra support.
 These sessions are planned according to the needs of the individual student and in conjunction with the SENCo.